Kalpaniii01/FindJob/README.md

 # FindJob

-FindJob is a job vacancy platform that connects candidates with companies offering job opportunities.
-The platform provides functionality for candidates to search and apply for jobs, companies to post job vacancies and manage applications, and admins to manage the overall platform.
+FindJob serves as a dynamic job vacancy portal, facilitating connections between potential employees and businesses seeking talent.
+Job seekers can search and apply for openings, employers can advertise positions and handle applications, and platform administrators have control over maintaining and optimizing the system.

 ## Project Structure